Minnesota Learner’s Permit: A First-Time Teen Driver Guide

 Applying for a Minnesota Learner’s Permit

-Getting a learner’s permit is a requirement if you plan to get an unrestricted license.
-This permit becomes available for teens age 15 and older.
+A learner’s permit is required if you plan to get an unrestricted license.
+This permit becomes available for teens aged 15 and older.

 How to Apply: